 Life insurers are, not surprisingly, in the current environment, especially driven to find 'fluidless' solutions for underwriting -- such as health data from connected devices or algorithm-based approaches.
 However, life insurers are also looking for ways to improve the profitability of their underwriting and operations overall.
 The low interest rates we've seen for the past several years, and which seem likely to continue as the world recovers from the COVID-19 situation, have greatly dampened life carriers' investment returns and profits.

 In many cases, the initiatives and projects carriers are focused on aren't entirely new: insurers have made efforts to enable customers to connect with them over digital channels and submit claim information using their smartphones, for example.
 Yet what is different now is the scale and speed of these initiatives.
 Carriers are emboldened to move well beyond pilots, proofs of concept and small-scale rollouts.
 Now, their intent is to move these innovations into the mainstream of their business -- they want to 'go big,' fast.
 The insurance leaders reported that the risk review process for new innovation projects and partnerships has dramatically shortened; what once took several weeks of deliberation and input from dozens of decision makers now takes a day or two and a handful of conversations.
-Carriers recognize the direction the world is heading as the result of COVID-19, and they have no intention of being left behind.
+Carriers recognise the direction the world is heading as the result of COVID-19, and they have no intention of being left behind.

 Uncertainty, driven by COVID-19, had significant impacts on the funding environment for insurtech businesses.
 Venture dollars to the sector fell to US$2.3 billion in the first half of 2020, a marked decline from almost US$13.4 billion for full-year 2019 and a quarterly value not seen in years.
 Venture capital funding in general, and fintech venture funding in particular, by comparison, were much more stable over the same period.
 Fintech funding fell by 30 percent relative to Q2 2019 even though deal value held relatively steady, while venture capital invested as a whole fell 4.5 percent below Q2 2019 values.1